melli-labs/vue-challenge/README.md

 This repo is a simple Vue 3 project with four different routes.
 Each route contains a different task focusing on Vue 3's Composition API, TailwindCSS & UI design, and the usage of a simple REST API.

 The goal is to solve all tasks and create a pull request to this repository with your solution.
+To admire your work, we will deploy your branch to `https://deploy-preview-##--emilia-vue-challenge.netlify.app`, where `##` is the number of your PR.

+Happy coding!

 ## Setup